 (1) A saleyard operator must not move, or permit to be moved, from the saleyard an animal to which an NLIS identifier is applied unless —

-(a) it is moved back to the property from which it came or to another property with a relevant PIC; and
+(a) it is moved back to the property from which it came, or to another property with a relevant PIC, and the saleyard operator has obtained from the person to whom the animal is sold or otherwise supplied the relevant PIC of the property to which the animal is to be moved; or

-(b) the saleyard operator has obtained from the person to whom the animal is sold or otherwise supplied —
+(b) the saleyard operator has obtained from the person to whom the animal is sold or otherwise supplied the person’s BIC.

-(i) the relevant PIC of the property on which the animal is to be kept or slaughtered, or from which the animal is to be exported, by the person; or

-(ii) the person’s BIC.

 Penalty: a fine of $5 000.

 (2) A saleyard operator must not, without the approval of an inspector, cause or permit an animal to which an NLIS tag is applied to be sold or moved from the saleyard unless the tag is legible.